 gdbremote protocol.
 For example, commands such as

 remote get or

-target) are not supported.
+respectively) are not supported.
 As a consequence, the default

 gef will not work either, as

-gef won't be able to fetch the content of the
+gef won't be able to fetch the content of

 To circumvent this and still enjoy